Membership of the Milestone Society

 We welcome anyone with an interest in milestones, waymarkers or turnpike history.

-Members receive newsletters in January and in July, and the magazine ‘Milestones and Waymarkers incorporating On the Ground’ in autumn.
+Members receive newsletters in February and in August, and the magazine ‘Milestones and Waymarkers’ in autumn.

 The Society’s Aim and Objectives